richard-nagy/book-manager-react-ts/client/README.md

-## 📖 Book Finder: Project Overview
+## 📖 Book Finder: UI Overview

-This is a **Vite, React, and TypeScript** project named `book-finder`.
+This is the **Vite, React, and TypeScript** part of the project named `book-finder`.
 It is designed to be a client for the **Google Books API**, allowing users to search for books and view detailed information about specific volumes.

 ---